proplot-dev/proplot/docs/configuration.rst

 ``geogrid``       Boolean, toggles meridian and parallel gridlines on and off.
 ``grid``          Boolean, toggles major grid lines on and off.
 ``gridminor``     Boolean, toggles minor grid lines on and off.
-``gridratio``     Ratio of minor gridline width to major gridline width.
 ``inlinefmt``     The inline backend figure format or list thereof.
 Valid formats include ``'svg'``, ``'pdf'``, ``'retina'``, ``'png'``, and ``jpeg``.
 ``innerborders``  Boolean, toggles internal border lines on and off, e.g. for states and provinces.
 ``lakes``         Boolean, toggles lake patches on and off.
 ``land``          Boolean, toggles land patches on and off.
 ``large``         Font size for titles, "super" titles, and a-b-c subplot labels.
+Alias for :rcraw:`font.large`.
 ``linewidth``     Thickness of axes spines and major tick lines.
 ``lut``           The number of colors to put in the colormap lookup table.
 ``margin``        The margin of space between axes edges and objects plotted inside the axes, if ``xlim`` and ``ylim`` are unset.